Deantwo/HazeronAdviser/README.md

 - Scan all Hazeron mails automatically with one click
 - Lists all cities, ships and officers
-- Show problems with cities that need attention (low morale, bad jobs/homes ratio, abandonment, ect.)
+- Highlights cities that need attention (low morale, bad jobs/homes ratio, abandonment, ect.)
+- Calculates the time before abandonment decay starts
+- Visually shows changes in population, homes, and jobs
+- Visually shows changes in morale

 Planned
 ==============

+- More attention highlights for cities (no/low food, more?)
+- Attention highlights for ships (no/low fuel, damaged, more?)
 - A better overview of building TLs in a city
 - An overview of resources in city storage
 - Calculate the highest TL spacecraft that can be build
 - What is keeping it from making higher TL spacecrafts
+- Better overview of all officers and their home (in charge of ships, on planet, etc.) [(problem)](http://hazeron.com/phpBB3/viewtopic.php?f=5&t=6893)
+- New tab just for "detected enermies" and the like
+- Include scan results for a city's system

 Want to help
 ==============